 Downtime is expensive.

 The cost of the “break-fix” approach isn’t just what you pay for the repair.
-The bigger cost is the downtime till the problem is fixed.
+The bigger cost is the downtime until the problem is fixed.
 That impacts employee productivity, as well as access by customers and partners.
 A website which is down or isn’t being updated hurts a business’s reputation.
 Downtime can lose both existing customers and new prospects.

 A preventive approach stops many problems from happening.
 It catches other problems and fixes them before they have an obvious impact.
 It makes sure all important systems are backed up, allowing easy restoration and quick recovery if one of them does go down.